Aircon Servicing FAQ

 Foul smells originate from bacteria created by microbes in the indoor fan coil unit.
 This unit tends to breed microbes because it is warm, dark and humid.

 A strong chemical treatment may be required to resolve extreme smells.

 10. Why does my air-conditioner need chemical cleaning?

-This is because chemical cleaning cleanses the air-conditioner thoroughly.
+This is because aircon chemical wash cleaning can thoroughly cleanse the unit.
 Sometimes, general servicing may not work if a unit is badly choked.
 In this case, chemical washing of each individual component is needed.

 11. Why must the fan coil unit be dismantled during chemical cleaning?
 Can I use a water tray to wash away the chemicals instead?

 No, it is advised not to.
 Taking apart the fan coil unit allows thorough washing of the different parts.
 This helps to clean the unit better and reduces the chances of leftover chemical residue that can corrode the fan coil.

 12. What are the types of air-conditioners your company services?

 We offer services for a wide range of air-conditioner types and brands.
 Some examples include window, residential, commercial and casement units.